Emilsivertsson/TODO-EmilSivertsson/README.md

 The application will then show the Todo with all its information.

 If you choose Update a Todo, you will be asked to enter a todo-id.
-Then you will get a choice to update that Todos description och if its done or not.
+Then you will get a choice to update that Todos description och if it's done or not.
 You will be asked to enter the new information, and the application will then update the Todo with the given information.

 if you choose Delete a Todo, you will be asked to enter a todo-id.